jonlabelle/replace-tokens-action/README.md

 ${VARIABLE}
 ```

-Where `VARIABLE` has a matching environment variable name whose value will be used for token replacement.
+Where `VARIABLE` has a matching environment variable name whose value will be used in token replacement.

 ## Inputs